 The Withdrawal Process

 It is the student’s responsibility to withdraw from course(s) if they cannot meet the requirements of the course.
 Students who stop attending class without officially withdrawing will be withdrawn at the end of the semester.(unoffiicial withdrawal)

-To officially begin the withdrawal process, notify the Enrollment Management Office of your intent.
-The student may email them at firstname.lastname@example.org or they may visit Student Services where they will be given an official withdrawal form to complete, sign and date.
-The Financial Aid Office will use the date you sign the form or the date your e mail is received as the official withdrawal date.
+To officially begin the withdrawal process, the student should notify the Enrollment Management Office of his/her intent.
+The student should complete the online Withdrawal Request Form OR they may visit Student Services where they will be given an official withdrawal form to complete, sign and date.
+The Financial Aid Office will use the date you sign the form or the date your on line request is received as the official withdrawal date.
 Withdrawal dates may also be established when an instructor reports a student as withdrawn.
 In this case, the date the instructor reports the withdrawal will be used to determine the percent earned.

 The Financial Aid Office must determine if you were a recipient of Title IV funds who withdrew prior to the 60 percent point and perform the Return of Title IV Funds calculation.
 Return to Title IV Calculations are based on the date the student begins the official withdrawal process or if no notification is given, the student’s last day of attendance and/or class participation will be used.
 If it is determined that you received an overpayment, the Financial Aid Office is required to send written notification to you with the amount owed and the Title IV program to repay.
 This notification will be sent to you no later than 30 calendar days after the Financial Aid Office is notified of your withdrawal.
 Students will not be allowed to register or receive an official transcript until his/her account is cleared.